 Our next-door neighbours Mike and Clair informed us during the week that they are replacing the fence between our properties and I promised to give him a hand.
 However, unfortunately, he decided to start work during the afternoon, I explained that I wouldn’t be able to do anything physical for the next 24 hrs, but I expertly supervised while he removed two of the fence panels.

 During the evening we treated ourselves to an excellent Chinese takeaway and watched the film ‘The White Tiger‘, a fascinating story similar to ‘Slumdog Millionaire’.

 Jamie had another attempt at beating his previous time in the R8 at Santa Pod Raceway.

 02/05/21 UK Deaths: 14.
 Harborough Infected: 15.
 India’s corona-virus crisis has hit a grim new record, with 3,689 deaths and 392,488 new cases on Sunday.
 The UK is to send 1,000 more ventilators to India.

-The day began with yet another chilly 5.30am start for Sue to attend Saddington car-boot sale.
+The day began with yet another chilly 5.30 am start for Sue to attend Saddington car-boot sale.
 I rose a couple of hours later to pot on some sweetcorn and sow a few more to compensate for a rather disappointing germination rate.
-Soon after returning from practicing her bargaining skills Sue took a call from Lee informing us that Alice had been taken into hospital by ambulance after a temperature of 39°C and a rash appearing on her legs and arms.
-Sarah had gone into hospital with her, but due to Covid restrictions Lee could not, he kept Sue and I up to date with news.
+Soon after returning from practising her bargaining skills, Sue took a call from Lee informing us that Alice had been taken into hospital by ambulance after a temperature of 39°C and a rash appearing on her legs and arms.
+Sarah had gone into hospital with her, but due to Covid restrictions Lee could not, he kept Sue and me up to date with news.
 Thankfully she was discharged during the afternoon after being diagnosed with a viral chest infection.
 What a relief!